Effingham, Surrey: Medieval period to 18th century

 By 1545, King Henry VIII was hunting on what is now Effingham Golf Course whilst staying at Hampton Court nearby.
 The manor house and lands were then owned by Lord William Howard (the Lord High Admiral, and later 1st Baron Howard of Effingham) and it was his son the 2nd Baron Howard of Effingham (later 1st Earl of Nottingham) who commanded the English fleet against the Spanish Armada.

-The mentioned regency mansion/clubhouse contains a large, intricately carved oak fireplace in the Armada room, dated 1591, which is believed to have originated on one of Lord Howard of Effingham's ships.
+The Regency mansion, now the clubhouse, contains a large, intricately carved oak fireplace in the Armada room, dated 1591, which is believed to have been made with timbers from one of Lord Howard of Effingham's ships.

 19th century

-The house and lands which Effingham Golf Club is now based passed through many distinguished hands until in 1815 the house and 358 acre of land came into the possession of Sir Thomas Hussey Apreece.
+The house and lands which is now Effingham Golf Club passed through many hands until in 1815 the house and 358 acre of land came into the possession of Sir Thomas Hussey Apreece.
 It was in 1927 when the Surrey Land and Development company negotiated a lease for a group of people wishing to build a golf course.
 Effingham Manor Golf Club was formed with the artisan golfers using as a clubhouse what are now greenkeepers' cottages near the third tee area.
 The club has one of the largest man-made lakes in the county which is used to water the golf course during droughts.

-The clubhouse, previously known as Manor House, is Georgian in style and was reconstructed by David Burnsall in about 1770.
-Beside the clubhouse is a cedar tree dated to c.1600 old which give rise to the club emblem.
-The course has been well reviewed in international guides – it used to hold the qualifying rounds for the Open.
-Effingham Golf Course was designed by Harry S. Colt.
+The clubhouse, previously the Manor House, is Georgian in style and was reconstructed by David Burnsall in about 1770.
+Beside the clubhouse is a cedar tree dated to c.1600 which gives rise to the club emblem.
+The course, designed by Harry S. Colt, is used to hold the qualifying rounds for the Open.